-- Redfish Services shall return the HTTP 1.1 Specification-defined headers if the value in the Required column is Yes. - Redfish Services should return the HTTP 1.1 Specification-defined headers if the value in the Required column is No. - Redfish clients shall be able to both understand and process all the HTTP 1.1 Specificationdefined headers.
+- Redfish Services shall return the HTTP 1.1 Specification-defined headers if the value in the Required column is Yes - Redfish Services should return the HTTP 1.1 Specification-defined headers if the value in the Required column is No - Redfish clients shall be able to both understand and process all the HTTP 1.1 Specification-defined headers.

 Header Required Supported values Description Access- Control- Allow-Origin Yes W3C CORS, Section 5.1 Prevents or allows requests based on originating domain.
 Prevents CSRF attacks.
 Allow Yes POST, PUT, PATCH, DELETE, GET, HEAD Shall be returned with the HTTP 405 (Method Not Allowed) status code to indicate the valid methods for the request URI.
 Shall be returned with any GET or HEAD operation to indicate the other allowable operations for this resource.

-Header Required Supported values Description Cache- Control Yes RFC7234 Shall be supported and indicates whether a response can or cannot be cached.
+Cache- Yes RFC7234 Shall be supported and indicates whether a response can or cannot be cached.
 Content- Encoding No RFC7231 The encoding that has been performed on the media type.
 Content- Length No RFC7231 The size of the message body.
 An optional means of indicating size of the body uses Transfer-Encoding: chunked, that does not use the Content-Length header.
-If a service does not support Transfer-Encoding and needs Content-Length instead, the service shall respond with the HTTP 411 Length Required status code.
-Content-Type Yes RFC7231 The message body's representation type.
+If a service does not support Transfer-Encoding and needs Content-Length instead, the service shall respond with the HTTP 411 Length Required Status code.

+Header Required Supported values Description Content- Type Yes RFC7231 The message body's representation type.
 Services shall specify a Content-Type of application/json when returning resources as JSON.
 Services shall specify a Content-Type of application/xml when returning metadata as XML.
-Services shall specify a Content-Type of application/yaml or application/yaml or application/vnd.oai.openapi when returning OpenAPI schema as YAML.
-Services shall specify a Content-Type of text/event-stream when returning an SSE stream. ; charset=utf-8 shall be appended to the Content-Type if specified in the

-Header Required Supported values Description chosen media-type in the Accept header for the request.
-ETag Conditional RFC7232 An identifier for a specific version of a resource, often a message digest.
+Services shall specify a Content-Type of application/yaml or application/vnd.oai.openapi when returning OpenAPI schema as YAML.
+Services shall specify a Content-Type of text/event-stream when returning an SSE stream. ;charset=utf-8 shall be appended to the Content-Type if specified in the chosen mediatype in the Accept header for the request. ЕТад Conditional RFC7232 An identifier for a specific version of a resource, often a message digest.
 The ETag header shall be included on responses to GETs of ManagerAccount resources.
 Link Yes See Link header Link headers shall be returned, as described in the Link headers clause.
 Location Conditional RFC7231 A URI that requests a representation of the resource.
 Shall be returned upon creation of a resource.
 Location and X-Auth-Token shall be included on responses that create user sessions.
-Max-Forwards No RFC7231 Limits gateway and proxy hops.
+Max- Forwards No RFC7231 Limits gateway and proxy hops.
 Prevents messages from remaining in the network indefinitely.
 OData- Version Yes 4.0 The OData version of the payload to which the response conforms.
 Retry-After No RFC7231, Section 7.1.3 Informs a client how long to wait before requesting the task information again.
 Server No RFC7231 A product token and its version.
 Multiple product tokens may be listed.
 Note: Previous versions of the Specification marked this header as required.
 This has been changed as no use cases for requiring it have been identified.
 Via No RFC7230 Defines the network hierarchy and recognizes message loops.
 Each pass inserts its own Via header.

-Header Required Supported values Description WWW- Authenticate Yes RFC7617 Required for Basic and other optional authentication mechanisms.
+WWW- Authenticate Yes RFC7617 Required for Basic and other optional authentication mechanisms.
 For details, see the Security details clause.
-X-Auth-Token Yes Opaque encoded octet strings Contains the authentication token for user sessions.
+X-Auth- Token Yes Opaque encoded octet strings Contains the authentication token for user sessions.
 The token value shall be indistinguishable from random.

-8.2.
-Link header
+9.2 Link header